skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 -p, --stack `STACK`
   Set the stack pointer.
 This option is equivalent to ``--reg sp=STACK``.
+  `STACK` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 --ram OPERATION
   Perform a load, move or poke operation on the memory snapshot being built.
 Do